digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-8.md

 #### Jim Woodcock
 * Apologies for not being able to make the net call: I am at the RoboSoft meeting in London.

+#### Corneliu
+* Continued to investigate the PTC ThingWorx platform and training material.
+Working with the project group to connect a PLC with ThingWorx and exchange data, etc.

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2